a5dur/qsv-whirlwind-tour/README.md

 ## Overview

-The QSV Whirlwind Tour is an interactive guide to QSV, a powerful command-line tool and Python library for querying structured data from various file formats, including CSV, TSV, JSONL, and NDJSON.
+The QSV Whirlwind Tour is an interactive guide to QSV, a powerful command-line tool for querying structured data from various file formats, including CSV, TSV, JSONL, and NDJSON.
 It showcases QSV's capabilities with examples of selection, projection, filtering, and aggregation operations.

 ## Usage